Australian Government Architecture

 The Digital Sourcing Panels Policy encourages competition and makes using panels easier and clearer.
 It helps government buyers use digital panels and enables new sellers to join panels more often.
 This policy is guided by principles that support a flexible government and an environment that fosters digital.

-The Australian Government agreed to the ICT Procurement Taskforce recommendation for the ‘immediate simplification of a range of ICT procurement practices for agencies, including reforms to ICT procurement panel arrangements.’
+The policy supports the Digital Sourcing Framework and delivers on the ICT Procurement Taskforce’s 2017 recommendation for the ‘immediate simplification of a range of ICT procurement practices for agencies, including reforms to ICT procurement panel arrangements’.

 • modernise panels